Evan-Hock/cs583-moai-lang/design/concrete.md

 ### len

-Retrieve the number of individual elements (cells) in an array.
+Retrieve the number of individual 0-cells in an array.

 ### shape